yordanlp/LoadBalancer/README.md

 }

 - DELETE: /api/Instance/{id}
-- GET: api/Instance/{id}
+- GET: /api/Instance/{id}
-- GET: api/Instance //Returns the list of instances registered
+- GET: /api/Instance //Returns the list of instances registered

 All the other routes are cathed and redirected to the Application running in one of the instances

+### Important (HostService)

+HostService is a Singleton service that has a method called UpdateHosts which is a background task that runs every minute and reads the hosts from the database and performs the health check on them and has a way to select the next host.